The route from Iraq to Belarus: How are migrants getting to Europe? | DW | 27.10.2021

 Ireland is the EU's hub for aircraft leasing, with Irish companies managing more than half of the world's hired aircraft.
 Some Irish firms continue to lease planes to Belavia, which are used to transport migrants to the EU's border.
 The companies argue that they are contractually bound to do so.
 Ireland's foreign minister, Simon Coveney, has said he supports sanctions, but only those targeting future lease contracts, not current ones.

-Other airlines, like Qatar Airways and Turkish Airlines, have much tougher screening procedures and demand valid papers.
-However, as the travel agent in Baghdad points out, it can be difficult to ascertain the true nature of a passenger's trip.
+Other airlines, like Qatar Airways and Turkish Airlines, have much stricter screening procedures and demand valid papers.
+However, as the travel agent in Baghdad points out, it can be challenging to ascertain the true nature of a passenger's trip.

 "Lots of Iraqis travel to Turkey and Dubai every day.
 It's impossible to separate out those who want to reach Belarus and those who do not."